-- An umbilical (um-bill-ih-kul) venous (vee-nus) catheter is also called a "UVC."
-A UVC is a small flexible tube which is put into the vein of the umbilical cord stump.
-The umbilical cord stump sticks out of your baby's belly button.
-The umbilical cord connected you to your baby before birth.
-The umbilical cord has 1 vein and 2 arteries.
-Veins and arteries move blood through your baby's body.
+An umbilical venous catheter (UVC) is a small flexible tube that is put into the umbilical cord stump vein.
+The umbilical cord stump has 1 vein and 2 arteries.

 Why does my baby need a UVC?

-- You can comfort your baby by gently placing your hands against the outsides of his arms or legs.
+You may not be able to hold your baby while the UVC is in.
+Comfort your baby by gently placing your hands on his arms or legs.
 Speak softly to your baby.
-Ask caregivers about other ways to support your baby.
+Ask about the best ways to support your baby.

-Your baby's doctor will take out the catheter.
-Caregivers will put a bandage over the umbilical stump and gently squeeze the belly.
-This is to make sure the umbilical vein closes up and does not bleed.
-Your baby's UVC may be taken out when:
+Your baby's healthcare provider will pull the catheter out.
+He will put a bandage over the umbilical stump and gently squeeze your baby's belly.
+This is to make sure the vein closes and does not bleed.
+Your baby's UVC may be removed for the following reasons:

-- An IV line can be put in to your baby's arm, leg, or head.
+- An IV can be put in to your baby's arm, leg, or head.

-- Your baby's catheter is blocked or no longer works right.
+- Your baby's catheter is blocked or no longer works.